 Liane has also performed on stage with the company on many occasions, beginning with Seven Brides for Seven Brothers back in 1985.
 Other performing credits include Mavis in Stepping Out, Lucinda in Into the Woods, Baroness Schraeder in The Sound of Music, and Margaret in 9 to 5.

-As well as being choreographer for Hairspray, Liane will be playing the comic role of Prudy Pingleton, Penny’s strict, controlling mother who can’t help but be over-protective!
+As well as being choreographer for Hairspray, Liane played the comic role of Prudy Pingleton, Penny’s strict, controlling mother who can’t help but be over-protective!